Skip to content

 3. Fill in the template details:

-• Template Name — A descriptive name for internal use (e.g., “Follow-up after demo”)
+• Name — A descriptive name for internal use (e.g., “Follow-up after demo”)

-• Subject Line — The email subject.
-You can use placeholders here too.
+• Subject — The email subject (placeholders are allowed here too)

 1. Open a contact, company, or deal record

-6. Edit the message if needed, then click Send
+5. Edit the message if needed, then send

 As your template library grows, keep it manageable: